Classes, Workshops & Retreats

 It is the 'inner geometry” that offers a relational context (or subtle 'mandala) in which we can practice the subtle 'mantras' of our understanding and focus; and the subtle 'mudras' of our availability and attitudes.
 The crystalline postures of our receptivity.
 The openness and uprightness of our availability.
 The circles of our coherence and of our compassion.
 The flow of internal energy.
 But ultimately: just another chance to meditate together.

-(All are invited to our evening programs or morning meditations.
+(All are invited to our Zoom evening programs or morning meditations.
 A suggested monthly donation, if you are able, is $25 – $65.00.)

 True Heart, True Mind –